 Senco

-What to look for in a nail gun.
+What to look for in a nail gun

 The best roofing nailer for your needs ultimately boils down to features and your own preferences.
-Getting a tool that accommodates the way you or an employee work will result in a better experience.
+Getting a tool that accommodates the way you or an employee works will result in a better experience.
 The following are some of the most important aspects to consider— and of course, there’s always the old-fashioned method!

-Weight matters!
+Weight matters

 Heavier nailers aren’t necessarily more cumbersome, but they might not be suitable for all users.
 If you’re unfamiliar with the tool, try to test it out before you commit in case you find the weight to be unmanageable.
 A heavy or awkward nailing gun will only cause fatigue, slowing down the work.

-Check the balance.
+Check the balance

 Don’t let a higher weight completely deter you if the other features match your needs.
 Body movement profoundly affects how the tool is handled, so heavy rather than light weight may be preferable for some contractors as long as they are well-balanced.

-Ease of adjustment is essential.
+Ease of adjustment is essential

-Nail guns will have varied knobs, buttons and features for loading the nails, adjusting the psi, maneuvering shingle guides, and other functions.
-These aspects of the tool play a significant role in comfort.
-These features are also important to avoid blow throughs, and to provide a seamless installation in any weather!
+These aspects of the tool play a significant role in comfort and safety.
 This is where “try before you buy” helps—a smooth and intuitive workflow is essential for a roofer who’s firing hundreds or thousands of nails every day.

-A lockout features save time.
+A lockout features save time

 Unless you meticulously count every nail, you’ll probably fire a few blanks without a lockout feature.
 Not only does this save you from backpedaling, but it also reduces wear on the tool.

-There are several firing methods between different brands and types of nail guns.
-Sequential-trip or full sequential triggers are considered the safest, which are ideal for less-experienced roofers.
-They require an individual trigger pull for each nail, in conjunction with depression of the contact safety tip at the end of the gun.
 A contact trip or contact trigger allows for speed but is considered less safe than sequential-trip triggers.
-They allow a nail to be fired when the trigger and the contact tip are activated in any order.
+This firing mode means a nail to be fired when the trigger and the contact tip are activated in any order.
 The user can hold the trigger down and fire the gun (“bump” it) many times in a row just by depressing the contact tip.

 Always make sure to take safety as well as speed into account when selecting your nail gun—OSHA has more information about nail gun safety.